Avicity7/pyhelp/conditionals/README.md

 > **Tip!**
 >
 > In the statement `if isRaining`, most people may usually do it as `if (isRaining == true)`.
 This isn't necessary, since `isRaining` is already a boolean value.
-Unless you're using other types, you can just use the variable itself.
+Unless you're using other types, you can use the variable itself.

 ### `elif` statements

 Let's say that you have an alternative scenario where if it's not raining but windy, you'll want to walk indoors as much as possible.

 In Python, the `elif` (else if) statement is up next after the `if` statement.
-As the name suggests, `elif` simply means "otherwise, on this condition, do this instead".
+As the name suggests, `elif` means "otherwise, on this condition, do this instead".

 The syntax of `elif` statements is as follows: